 So far though, Trinitarians and the Watchtower Society are in complete agreement that there is one true God, Jehovah being their name for the one God – which we shall agree to use for now for the sake of discussion.
 Our argument is that although there IS BUT ONE GOD, we find in the Bible at least two separate persons that refer to themselves as Jehovah!

-In Zachariah chapter 2 the prophet quotes someone who refers to himself as Jehovah of armies:
+In Zechariah chapter 2 the prophet quotes someone who refers to himself as Jehovah of armies:

 This is intriguing.
 We know from Scripture that according to Jehovah, He is the only true God.
 But here we learn that He was “sent” by none other than Jehovah of armies!
 So, Who sent Jehovah of armies?
 Why, Jehovah of armies has sent Him!
 This Jehovah – the one Who is sent – continues:

 Cry out loudly and rejoice, O daughter of Zion; for here I am coming, and I will reside in the midst of you,” is the utterance of Jehovah.
-Zachariah 2:10)
+Zechariah 2:10)

 Okay, Jehovah of armies was sent to the Jewish people.
 He was sent by Jehovah of armies himself!
 And, the Jehovah of armies who was sent is “coming” and will “reside” in the midst of the people, according to his “utterance.”
 Jehovah continues: